GasGastropoda/Python-Exercises/README.md

 - Files starting with PP_ are exercises I have found from: https://www.practicepython.org/
 - Files starting with SWP_ are exercises from:
-"Starting out with Python: 5th Edition" by Tony Gaddis https://www.pearson.com/en-us/subject-catalog/p/starting-out-with-python/P200000003356
+"Starting out with Python: 5th Edition" by Tony Gaddis: https://www.pearson.com/en-us/subject-catalog/p/starting-out-with-python/P200000003356